 Skip to Content

 This qualification will help you join this rapidly-growing industry at a senior level.
-Already worth $25 billion in export earnings a year - international demand is predicted to continue to grow rapidly for New Zealand’s agricultural produce and services.
+Worth tens of billions in export earnings a year - international demand is predicted to continue to grow rapidly for New Zealand’s agricultural produce and services.

-This postgraduate diploma is most suitable for those who wish to gain an postgraduate qualification, without a research component.
+This postgraduate diploma is most suitable for those who wish to gain a postgraduate qualification, without a research component.
 It is able to be completed in a year full time.

-When you study AgriCommerce at Massey you’ll gain from our expertise across relevant agribusiness-related skills.
+When you study agribusiness at Massey you’ll gain from our expertise across relevant agribusiness-related skills.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.
 It takes you to a new level in knowledge and expertise especially in planning and undertaking research.

-There is growing demand for professional skills in the primary industries..
-The 2014 MPI People Powered report forecast growing demand and up to 50,000 more jobs in this sector.
+There is growing demand for professional skills in the primary industries.

 Page authorised by Director, Student Administration